Taana (film): Production

 Vaibhav was signed to work on a film titled Taana directed by Yuvaraj, an associate of Selvaraghavan in 2018.
 The film was titled Taana, which is based on the Tamil term Taanakaran (Police).
 Nandita Swetha, Pandiarajan, Yogi Babu, and Hareesh Peradi were signed to play supporting roles with the latter portraying a negative role and Pandiarajan portraying the father of Vaibhav's character.
 The film was shot in Ranipet.

 Soundtrack

-Vishal Chandrasekhar was roped in to compose the music and notably used 40 violins for the song ‘Nee Mayakkura’.
+Vishal Chandrashekhar was roped in to compose the music and notably used 40 violins for the song "Nee Mayakkura".
 The lyrics for all songs were written by Ku.
 Karthik.